 Building Catspense - From Idea to Architecture

-Just one day after publishing my first blog post, I'm already diving headfirst into my next project.
-Meet Catspense - a zen-inspired, open-source expense tracker that I'm building with community contribution in mind.
+One day after my first blog post, I'm already starting the next project.
+This is Catspense - an open-source expense tracker I'm building with community contribution in mind.

-Plugin-First Architecture: Instead of trying to support every bank and financial service myself, I'm building a system where developers can easily create email parser plugins for their local banks.
-Imagine having parsers for Jenius, Mandiri, Wise, and eventually banks from every country - all community-contributed.
+Plugin-first architecture.
+Instead of trying to support every bank myself, I'm building a system where developers can create email parser plugins for their own banks.
+Parsers for Jenius, Mandiri, Wise, and eventually banks from other countries - all community-contributed.

-Built for Open Source: This isn't just about building something for myself.
-I want Catspense to become the go-to platform where developers worldwide can contribute and benefit from each other's work.
+Built for open source.
+This isn't just for me.
+I want it to be a platform where developers can contribute parsers and benefit from each other's work.

-International by Design: Starting with Indonesian banks (since that's what I use), but architected to handle any currency, any country, any banking system.
+International by design.
+Starting with Indonesian banks because that's what I use, but architected to handle any currency and banking system.

 Why "Catspense"?